xmhd/xor-overlay/README.md

 * aren't yet packaged for Gentoo Linux
 * are missing features due to the maintainer not wishing to carry a minimal patchset
 * does not have long-term-support releases
-* require modification for being as compatible with musl
+* require modification/patching for musl compatibility
 * unsupported-ish upstream

 ### Copyright ###